sourcegraph/sourcegraph-extension-docs/docs/early_adopters.md

 Find references to a string literal.

 **[Sourcegraph godocs](https://github.com/prestonvanloon/sourcegraph-godocs)**
-Adds a link for a godocs package.
+Adds godoc links for Go package.

 Want your extension added to the list?
 Submit a pull request.